Host a Tree House Event

 1. Tree House is not a sponsor of third-party fundraising events and should be listed as a “beneficiary” on all promotional materials.

-2. Third-party event fundraisers are authorized to use only the currently approved Tree House logo and other marketing materials, available from the Marketing Manager or the Development Director.
+2. Third-party event fundraisers are authorized to use only the currently approved Tree House logo and other marketing materials, which are available from the Senior Manager, Marketing and Communication, or the Development Manager.

-3. The third-party fundraiser is responsible for all marketing, including writing and distributing press releases, PSA’s, social media postings, invitations, ads, etc. Tree House requests that all marketing be approved in advance by the Marketing Manager or the Development Director.
+3. The third-party fundraiser is responsible for all marketing, including writing and distributing press releases, PSAs, social media postings, invitations, ads, etc. Tree House requests that the Marketing or Development Manager approve all marketing in advance.

 Charitable Giving Guidelines

-1. Unless your organization is a registered non-profit entity, donations made to it are not tax deductible.
+1. Unless your organization is a registered non-profit entity, donations are not tax-deductible.

 2. Donations made directly to a third-party event can be used to cover the event’s expenses, but are not tax-deductible.

-3. A donation solicited on behalf of Tree House is fully tax deductible only when it is made directly and entirely to Tree House, as we are the only agents who can verify that such a gift was made, and the nature of the gift, to the IRS.
+3. A donation solicited on behalf of Tree House is fully tax-deductible only when made directly and entirely to Tree House.
+We are the only agents who can verify that such a gift was made and the nature of the gift to the IRS.
 Donors wishing to receive a tax acknowledgment letter should provide their donation via check or online.

 Questions?
 773-262-4000 or email development@treehouseanimals.org.